rendicahya/intercutmix/README.md

 pip install beautifulsoup4 lxml opencv-python tqdm av decord moviepy
 ```

 2. Generate mask images.
-The results will be stored in `data/ucf101/xgtf-mask`.
+This will take a few minutes and the results will be stored in `data/ucf101/xgtf-mask`.

 ```shell
 python xgtf_to_mask.py